Systematically predict the transcriptomic switches required

 to produce any target cell type from any source cell type.

-In addition to identifying transcription factor-driven cell conversions, small molecules that are known to affect the expression of the key predicted transcription factors can be identified from published literature to create a small molecule conversion cocktail.
-This has the added benefit of not requiring the transduction of the transcription factors and consequently holds greater potential as an in vivo reprogramming therapy.
+In addition to identifying transcription factor-driven cell conversions, small molecules that are able to affect the expression of the key predicted transcription factors can be identified to create a small molecule conversion cocktail.
+This approach has the added benefit of not requiring the transduction of transcription factors and consequently holds greater potential as an in vivo reprogramming therapy.